 Don’t be tempted to buy a bike that’s too big for your child so it will last longer as they grow; this will make it harder for her to learn and possibly turn her off the idea altogether.
 When your child is standing above the top bar/tube, her feet should sit flat on the ground.
 Also, avoid a second-hand bike that’s broken or has flat tyres – this will also hinder progress and make learning to ride less enticing.

 Despite what we’ve been led to believe, in the long run, training wheels (or stabilisers) don’t actually help your child learn to ride.
 Instead, they let her get comfortable and used to riding on four wheels, which then makes learning to balance a lot harder.
 What kids need initially is less support, not more.

 The best thing to do is remove the pedals so your child can get used to the feel of their weight on the seat and what they need to do to stay balanced.
 You can also buy a balance bike specifically for this purpose, but why buy an extra bike when you can take the pedals off?
-Just be sure to lower the seat too so their feet can reach the floor.
+Just be sure to lower the seat too, so their feet can reach the ground.